sukebenet/dreamtime-website/docs/support/faq.md

 Short answer: It does not depend on us.

-The algorithm uses PyTorch as framework for the artificial intelligence, the support for AMD GPU's depends on them and for now it is in very experimental phase and only available for Linux.
+The algorithm uses PyTorch as the framework for the A.I., the support for AMD GPU's depends on them and for now it is in very experimental phase and only available for Linux.
+[See: Building PyTorch for ROCm](https://rocmdocs.amd.com/en/latest/Deep_learning/Deep-learning.html#pytorch)

 ---